pleiszenburg/zugbruecke/README.rst

 in a number of unpredictable ways, some of which might not be obvious or might not even show any (intermediately) recognizable symptoms at all!
 You might end up with plain wrong, nonsensical results without noticing it!**

-If this has not driven you off and you nevertheless want to use zugbruecke in individual, well isolated cases in production environments, feel free to contact its author for exploring further options: ernst@pleiszenburg.de